claudioDema99/ExpLab-FinalAssignment/README.md

 ## The Robot 🤖

-In simulation we are using the model of the ROSbot2R, a mobile robot platform designed for use with the Robot Operating System (ROS), defined in the rosbot_description package.
+In the simulation, we are using the model of the ROSbot2R, a mobile robot platform designed for use with the Robot Operating System (ROS), defined in the rosbot_description package.
-The robot has a RGBD Camera used to visualize the sourrinding enviroment and detect the interest objects.
+The robot has an RGBD Camera used to visualize the surrounding environment and detect interest objects.

 <figure>
 <img src="readme_image/robot.jpg" style="width:50%">